Kelvin Chan

 Executive Vice President and Chief Investment Officer, AFL-CIO HIT

-Dr. Chan received a Bachelor of Arts in Community Health from Brown University, Master of Public Health and Management from Columbia University, and his Ph.D. in Public Health and Primary Care from Cambridge University.
-He also holds a Master of Theological Studies in comparative world religions from Harvard.
+Dr. Chan holds a Bachelor of Arts in Community Health from Brown University, a Master of Public Health and Management from Columbia University, and a Ph.D. in Public Health and Primary Care from Cambridge University.
+He also earned a Master of Theological Studies in comparative world religions from Harvard University.